cytoscape/cytoscape.js/documentation/md/collection/once.md

 ## Details

 For each event specified to this function, the handler function is triggered once.
-This is useful for one-off events that occur on just one element in the collection.
+This is useful for one-off events that occur on just one element in the calling collection.

 ## Examples